fbiernat/hackerrank-solutions-java/README.md

 # HackerRank solutions in Java
 Repository of my solutions to [hackerrank.com](http://hackerrank.com) problems, written in Java.
-Each package name is category of problem, and each class name is name of the problem.
+Each package name is category of problems, and each class name is name of the problem.